 2. Make Use of Customer Interactions for Planning Email Campaigns

 You cannot provide a solution unless you know of the problem.
 Similarly, your email campaigns cannot help your customers unless you know their pain points and create messages to address those pain points.
 Take the example of your customer support team.
-In all probability, you have live chat software in place to engage your customers in real-time.
+In all probability, you have live chat software or customer service software in place to engage your customers in real-time.

 Such software also provides chat transcripts and links with your CRM to expand your repository of client information.
 Besides using this data for personalized marketing and product improvisation, you can dig through chat records to find common pain points or challenges and build email campaigns around them.